-In Usuki, the two main places to visit are the old samurai district in the city center and the famous Usuki Stone Buddhas located about five kilometers southwest of town.
-You can walk around the samurai district easily from either Usuki Station or Kami-Usuki Station.
+In Usuki, the two main attractions are the old samurai district in the city center and the famous Usuki Stone Buddhas, located about five kilometers southwest of the town.
+The samurai district is easily accessible by walking from either Usuki Station or Kami-Usuki Station.

-To reach the stone Buddhas, buses from Usuki Station are limited (only every 1–3 hours), so taking a taxi (around 2,000 yen one way) or renting a car is more convenient.
-You’ll find a Toyota rental car office near Kami-Usuki Station, but there are more rental options in Beppu, Oita, and at Oita Airport.
-If you prefer cycling, you can borrow a bicycle for free at Usuki Station between 9:00 and 17:00.
+To reach the stone Buddhas, buses from Usuki Station are limited (only running every 1–3 hours), so taking a taxi (around 2,000 yen one way) or renting a car is more convenient.
+You’ll find a Toyota rental car office near Kami-Usuki Station, but there are additional rental options in Beppu, Oita, and at Oita Airport.
+If you prefer cycling, you can borrow a bicycle for free at Usuki Station.

 Usuki Travel Tips